MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 - `UpdatableHelp`

 The `ScriptExecution` setting is used to set the PowerShell Execution Policy.
-This take precedence over the `ExecutionPolicy` setting described above.
+This takes precedence over the `ExecutionPolicy` setting described above.

 Example: